Khaalid-oh/E-Government-Hack/README.md

 7. Secure user authentication and authorization

-This system is built using React.js, Node.js, and MongoDB.
+This system is built using React.js, Node.js, and MongoDB

 The code is available on this GitHub repository, and it's open-source, you can feel free to use, modify, and distribute it according to the terms of the license.